How to work from home when the kids are around

 You could also involve your children in devising the week’s timetable and choosing a daily theme.
 If you have more than one child, they could take turns in organising the outdoor activity, selecting the audiobook, TV programme or board game.
 Giving them responsibility for these decisions should also help avoid the inevitable arguments between siblings.

 Most importantly, do not expect too much of yourself or your children: you cannot do the impossible.
 Managing a work-life balance has never been harder and the stress of overload can lead to feelings of failure on every front.
+Our own research, conducted with Ipsos MORI last year, found that nearly a third (30%) of working parents said the demands of lockdown had impacted negatively their ability to do their job.

 Trying to fulfil the role of parent, teacher and worker without ever leaving the home would be a lot to ask, even without the anxieties surrounding a global pandemic.
 There is nothing wrong in resorting to an afternoon of Disney movies and a load of junk food.